| Internet-Draft | Mission Harness | August 2026 |

 the agent, steered by text in the email, tries to send an external

-message whose body derives from that text: the bound parameters carry
+message whose body derives from that text to an address the email

-tainted provenance, so the harness requires a fresh action-bound
+not apply (Section 14) and the harness requires a fresh

-approval before the egress.
-The runtime layer would gate both calls
+action-bound approval before the egress.
+The runtime layer would gate

-against the Mission regardless; the harness adds the rule that
+both calls against the Mission regardless; the harness adds the rule

 directed.¶